 Photo 1.
 Farmhouse configuration by the late 1880s.

-Unfortunately, Boaz and Nancy had at least three and possibly six slaves in 1840.
+Unfortunately, Boaz and Nancy had at least three and possibly six enslaved people in 1840.
 By 1850, there were just three in residence: Adam (25), Bet (40), and Bet's daughter, Artilda (5).
 By 1860, only Bet and Artilda were still living on the farm.
-It seems likely that Adam, Bet, and Artilda lived in the one-story house that used to stand just northwest of the main house (see Photo 2).
+It's possible that Adam, Bet, and Artilda lived in the one-story building that used to stand just northwest of the main house (see Photo 2) although the building may not have been constructed until the late 1800s.
 We think we found information about Bet and Artilda after Emancipation.
 If that's true, both continued to live within 30 minutes of the farm, both got married, and Artilda had at least three children.

 Photo 2.
 Former one-story house on the farm.